-It seems that as of late my mind has been stew and soup focused.
-Well, it might be the weather, or sales marketing for all things fall and warm, but there is nothing like eating soup or stew on a rainy day.
-For the last few days, the weather has been overcast here in Florida, so my mind is on White Chicken Chili today.
+It seems that my mind has been stew and soup-focused as of late.
+Well, it might be the weather or sales marketing for all things fall and warm, but there is nothing like eating soup or stew on a rainy day.
+The weather has been overcast here in Florida for the last few days, so my mind is on White Chicken Chili today.

-This white chili recipe was inspired by a combination of things; First, my good friend Debbie, who first introduced me to the concept.
-Second, a jar of Frontera Tomatillo Salsa sitting on the shelf.
-In last week's post, I talked a bit about this favorite pantry product, and how I have used it.
-So, here is one awesome recipe to use this amazing salsa, my friends!
+A combination of things inspired this white chili recipe; First, my good friend Debbie introduced me to the concept.
+Second, a jar of Frontera Tomatillo Salsa is sitting on the shelf.
+In last week's post, I discussed this favorite pantry product and how I used it.
+So, here is one awesome recipe to use this fantastic salsa, my friends!

 Let's begin, step numero uno to make this magnificent white chili!

-To make white chicken chili recipe you will need a 2 or 4-quart saucepot.
-I used my Rockcrok to make this deliciously spicy recipe, which is a 4-quart stoneware dutch oven.
+To make a white chicken chili recipe you will need a 2 or 4-quart saucepot.
+I used my Rockcrok to make this deliciously spicy recipe: a 4-quart stoneware dutch oven.
 The Rockcrok can be used on the stove, oven, or microwave.
-It can also go immediately into the fridge or freezer after cooking, and the same way from freezer to stove.
-If you are in the market for a crockpot like a device this is one to consider.
-Plus the Rockcrok has the option of a portable burner.
-Great for potluck parties or to set and forget over the counter as I did with this amazing white chicken chili.
+It can also go immediately into the fridge or freezer after cooking, the same way from the freezer to the stove.
+This is one to consider if you are in the market for a crockpot-like device.
+Plus, the Rockcrok has the option of a portable burner.
+Great for potluck parties or to set and forget over the counter, as I did with this amazing white chicken chili.

 I started by warming up Rockcrok to medium heat.
 I pour about 1 tablespoon of olive oil to heat but not smoke.

 Add all ingredients to the pot but in a sequence.
 You know I love my food with tons of flavor.